Child Mental Health

 We have a bold vision to increase the community’s capacity for mental health services for children and adults.
 The emotional well-being of children is directly impacted by the functioning of their caregivers and families, and children healing from trauma and other adverse childhood experiences often need additional support and help from mental health professionals.
 A healthy family supports a healthy child.

 Our Child Advocacy Center now provides on-site mental health care to children receiving services in the CAC.
 Our two trauma-informed mental health professionals offer wrap-around services for victims of child abuse and their families to include collaboration with victim advocates and the victim’s health care provider for a more holistic approach to healing.
 Expansion of services through the SECU Hope Center will allow us to employ additional mental health practitioners and provide mental health care to more children and families in Onslow County.
 In the future we hope to create support groups and parenting support opportunities for non-offending parents and caregivers to provide the opportunity for the entire family to heal.
-Click here to help fund the future of mental health services at the SECU Hope Center.
+Click here to learn more about the future of mental health at One Place.
+Click here to help fund mental health services at the SECU Hope Center.

 One Place provides training, support, and information around prevention programs, such as the Connections Matter framework, resiliency, Strengthening Families Five Protective Factors Framework, and adverse childhood experiences to staff to further build a trauma-informed agency.
 We also provide training and information on these models to the early childhood community, families, and community partners, to work toward building a more resilient, trauma-informed Onslow County because when we get it right for children, we create a stronger community for everyone.